 Summer 2014 Center for Reading Recovery and Literacy Collaborative Professional Development Offerings Catalog [.pdf]

 Follow our blog, Talk Literacy

-There are established Reading Recovery teacher training sites that are affiliated with Lesley University in Massachusetts, Rhode Island, New Hampshire, Virginia, Vermont and upstate New York.
+There are established Reading Recovery teacher training sites that are affiliated with Lesley University in Massachusetts, Rhode Island, Virginia, Vermont and upstate New York.
 Learn where these trainings sites are and how to contact them [pdf].